 1. Wear Protective Gear

-The first step to riding an electric scooter is making sure your safety is secured.
+The first step to riding an electric scooter similar to 36V motor Turboant X7 Pro is making sure your safety is secured.
 Before following the steps on how to ride a scooter, always don the right protective clothing.
 Make sure you’re wearing a bike helmet at all times.

 We cannot stress how important it is to ride your electric scooter safely and wear proper safety gear, especially when you finally dare to take up higher speeds.
 On top of a bike helmet, it’s also advisable to wear gloves, knee pads, elbow pads, and wrist guards.